 As you approach Etiwanda Falls, you’ll hear the sound of rushing water and see tall trees greeting you.
 The scene is idyllic and the sound of nature is relaxing.
 Many people choose to rest at the falls for a picnic or just a breather as they take in the beautiful scene before they complete the 3.50 mile round trip hike.

 Only a short distance away from any city in the Inland Empire, the Etiwanda Preserve hike makes a great choice for a weekend morning walk or weekend run.
-Official information can be found at the San Bernardino County / North Etiwanda Falls website.
+Official information on the nearby, but officially unrelated, county park can be found at the San Bernardino County / North Etiwanda Falls website.